largecats/largecats.github.io/_posts/2019-09-22-run-c-from-wsl-in-vs-code.md

 ## Motivation

-I want to use VS Code to edit C/C++ code on Windows but compile and run executable on WSL.
+I want to use VS Code to edit C/C++ code on Windows but compile and run executable on WSL through the VS Code UI.
+Note that this is not necessary.
+You can simply navigate to `/mnt/c/Users/<path_to_file>`, the path of the source `.c` file on Windows under the WSL file system, do `cc xxx.c` and the `a.out` file would be produced.

 ## Preparation